stemoutreach/Intro-to-Physical-Computing-with-Raspberry-Pi/README.md

-# 🔧 Intro to Physical Computing with Raspberry Pi 3
+# 🔧 Intro to Physical Computing with Raspberry Pi
 ### *Wire It.
 Code It.
 Watch It Work!*

 ![Physical Computing Banner](images/physical_computing_banner.png)

-Welcome to the Raspberry Pi 3 Physical Computing Workshop!
-This 3-session program is designed for middle school students to explore hands-on electronics, coding, and creative projects using a Raspberry Pi 3.
+Welcome to the Raspberry Pi Physical Computing Workshop!
+This 3-session program is designed for middle school students to explore hands-on electronics, coding, and creative projects using a Raspberry Pi.

 ---

 ## 📚 Lesson Plan Overview

 ### 🔹 [Session 1: Getting Started with Raspberry Pi & Physical Computing](./Session1_RPi3_PhysicalComputing.md)
-- Introduction to Raspberry Pi 3 as a computer
+- Introduction to Raspberry Pi as a computer
 - Write your first Python program
 - Learn about GPIO and breadboards
 - Blink an LED using GPIOZero